YashDagade/cdbackend/API_ROUTES.md

    - Caches the last result to avoid unnecessary processing

 3. **WebSocket Broadcast**:
-   - A single background task processes frames and broadcasts to all connected clients
-   - Supports multiple simultaneous WebSocket connections
+   - Separate WebSocket endpoints for video streaming and accident detection
+   - Video stream runs at higher framerate (30 FPS) than accident detection (5 FPS)
    - Efficiently handles connection management and dead connection cleanup

 ### Performance Considerations

+- The video stream runs at approximately 30 frames per second
-- The detection runs at approximately 5 frames per second (200ms intervals)
+- The accident detection runs at approximately 5 frames per second (200ms intervals)
 - The HLS video stream URL is configured in `accident_detector.py` as `VIDEO_SOURCE`
 - No authentication is currently required for accessing the endpoints
 - Free tier deployments on Render.com will spin down with inactivity (may cause ~50s delay on first access)

 ## Testing

-A browser-based test client is available in `client_example.html` that connects to the WebSocket endpoint and displays real-time detection results.
+A browser-based test client is available in `client_example.html` that connects to both WebSocket endpoints and displays real-time video and detection results.